Bayesian Polarization: Introduction

+Thus, agent $L$ becomes more confident that the state is low on each dimension, while agent $H$ becomes more confident that it is high, even though both update rationally from the same information. \end{example}

+Example \ref{example:coordinatewise}---which extends to any finite number of dimensions---shows that coordinatewise polarization is possible after a single public signal.
+As mentioned above, we also establish the possibility of \textit{limit} coordinatewise polarization---polarization in limit beliefs for an infinite sequence of i.i.d.\@ signals.

-The third contribution is a complete characterization of the signals that can lead to limit coordinatewise polarization in two-dimensional state spaces.
+Turning to the information that generates polarization, Theorem \ref{thm:cw conditions} presents a complete characterization of the signals that can lead to limit coordinatewise polarization in two-dimensional state spaces.
 An immediate necessary condition is \textit{partial identification}: there must be at least one additional state that is observationally equivalent to the true state of the world.
 Otherwise, beliefs converge to the truth, precluding polarization.\footnote{Formally, if the signal is $X$, the state space is $\Theta$, and the true state is $\hat\theta$, then there must be at least one state $\theta\in\Theta\setminus\{\hat\theta\}$ such that for every realization $x$: $\Pr[X=x|\theta]=\Pr[X=x|\hat\theta]$.
-Otherwise, Doob’s Consistency Theorem (\textcite{doob1949application}) implies that, from any full-support prior, beliefs converge to a point mass on $\hat\theta$.} Fixing the true state, any polarizing signal must therefore induce a set of states observationally equivalent to it, which we call the \emph{identified set}.
-The problem of identifying polarizing signals thus reduces to characterizing the identified sets that permit polarization.
+Otherwise, Doob’s Consistency Theorem \parencite{doob1949application} implies that, from any full-support prior, beliefs converge to a point mass on $\hat\theta$.} Therefore, any polarizing signal must induce a set of states that are observationally equivalent to the true state.
+We call this the \emph{identified set}.
+The problem of characterizing limit polarizing signals reduces to characterizing the identified sets that permit polarization.

-Under a mild technical condition, Theorem \ref{thm:cw conditions} shows that an identified set can lead to polarization if and only if it satisfies three geometric conditions.
-Both the set and its complement must be \textit{spanning}---each must include states that attain the minimal and maximal values on every dimension.
-The set must be \textit{balanced}---it cannot include all states that lie strictly below some point while excluding all of the states that lie weakly above it, or vice versa.
-And it must be \textit{non-compensatory}---it cannot be the case that whenever states in the set are high on one dimension they are low on the other.
+Under a mild technical condition, Theorem \ref{thm:cw conditions} establishes that an identified set can lead to coordinatewise polarization if and only if it satisfies three geometric conditions.
+Two of these—\textit{spanning} and \textit{balance}—govern how much the signal resolves disagreement about the value of the state.
+Spanning requires that both the identified set and its complement include states attaining the minimal and maximal values on each dimension, so that extreme outcomes remain possible in every direction.
+Balance rules out signals that decisively point toward uniformly high or uniformly low states.
+Taken together, these conditions ensure that the signal preserves uncertainty about the magnitude of the state, both within and across dimensions.